Johnny Ng: Early life and education

 Ng spent his early childhood in a subdivided flat in Yau Ma Tei before moving to public housing in Tuen Mun's Tai Hing Estate with his father and sister.
 In 1993, Ng enrolled at the Hong Kong Polytechnic to study Manufacturing Engineering.
 Ng graduated from the Hong Kong Polytechnic University with a Bachelor of Engineering and a Doctor of Philosophy.
 He then completed postdoctoral research at Tsinghua University in Beijing, China in 2006, specializing in computer science and technology.

 Career

 Political career

 In the Election Committee subsection elections, Ng Kit Chong was elected with 75 votes in the Performing Arts Sub-subsector of Sports, Performing Arts, Culture and Publication.

+In December 2021, Ng was elected as Legislative Councilor through election committee constituency with 1,239 votes.

 In August 2024, Ng said that Hong Kong's high housing costs would not hinder its ambitions to become a tech hub, saying "We don't have to lower our prices to accommodate others.
 We should attract people who are more capable."

 He was recently appointed as the Chairman of the "Subcommittee on Issues Relating to the Development of Web3 and Virtual Assets" within the Legislative Council.

+In December 2025, Ng was re-elected as Legislative Councilor through the same constituency with 1,331 votes.